-If any of the following incidents should occur you should report them immediately to another colleague, make a written note of the event and inform parents and/or appropriate adults of the incident and inform the Club Welfare Officer.
+If any of the following incidents should occur you should report them immediately to another colleague, make a written note of the event and inform parents and/or appropriate adults of the incident and inform one of the Club Welfare Officers.

 – If you accidentally hurt a child athlete

 – If a child appears distressed in any manner

 – If a child appears to be sexually aroused by your actions

 – If a child misunderstands or misinterprets something you have done.

 Abuse can occur wherever there are children.
 There are four main types of abuse: